Rapid Casting: Everything You Need to Know

 Combining cutting-edge 3D printing with the age-old art of casting can create complex yet low-cost parts.
 This guide offers a deep dive into rapid casting, discussing its strengths, weaknesses, cost implications, and key design elements.

-How Does Rapid Casting Work?
+How Does Rapid Casting Process Work?

 Rapid casting is about creating molds for casting using 3D printed sand.